ambasat/AmbaSat-1/Release/KiCad/NOTES.md

 ## Arduino and Adafruit RFM96 Breakout

 Here are some details to wire up an Arduino with the [Adafruit RFM96 module](https://www.adafruit.com/product/3073).
-If you use an ATmega328P based Arduino, you pretty much have a breadboard AmbaSat, except by default it will be running at 16MHz instead of 4MHz.
+If you use an ATmega328P based Arduino, you pretty much have a breadboard AmbaSat-1, except by default it will be running at 16MHz instead of 4MHz.

 ```
 Arduino Pin  RFM96 Module